fix

 Software Secured Vulnerability Scoring System

-The basic premise on how we score issues is using CVSS v3.1 to calculate impact and an implementation of DREAD to calculate risk.
+The basic premise of how we score issues is using CVSS v3.1 to calculate impact and an implementation of DREAD to calculate risk.
 We then use a matrix of both to determine the overall score.
 For DREAD scoring, each attribute (Damage, Reproducibility, Exploitability, Affected users, Discoverability) is assigned a value of Low Medium or High, and the average overall score based on all attributes is calculated.
 For CVSS we follow the base specification.
 The table below provides some general guidance on selecting each DREAD attribute to help scoring stay calibrated.

 The overall score is determined by the below matrix: